mollybeach/bratcode-brainbook/newMacBookSetUpDeveloperGuide.md

 echo "  IdentityFile ~/.ssh/id_ed25519" >> ~/.ssh/config && \
 ssh-add --apple-use-keychain ~/.ssh/id_ed25519
 ```
+> 🧑‍💻 **Note:** After running the command, you’ll be prompted a few times — just **keep pressing Enter** to accept the defaults and skip the optional passphrase.

 ### 📋 Copy your public key to the clipboard:
 ```bash